4 Best Identity Theft Protection Services of 2024

 Other valuable services include social security number monitoring, financial account monitoring, and alerts for crimes committed in your name.
 More advanced services might include parental controls to help protect your children’s identities, investment account alerts, or monitoring for misuse of your driver’s license number.

-Recovery assistance is another crucial feature to look for.
+Recovery assistance is another key feature to look for.
 Identity recovery services provide expert help to guide you through the process of reclaiming your identity if it is stolen.
 Some companies have a team of licensed private investigators to assist you, while others offer a dedicated case manager.

 Lastly, ensure that the company offers identity theft insurance.
 This can cover a variety of expenses associated with resolving identity theft, such as lost wages, legal fees, and out-of-pocket costs.